schneider7/GitAnnounce/README.md

  - `ENV["BOT_EMAIL"]` is the "email" of the bot you just made, that will post the updates.
  - `ENV["BOT_API_KEY"]` is the Zulip API key for the bot you just made.

-Configure these four environment variables to match your organization's info, and the engine will do the rest.
+Configure these four environment variables to match your organization and bot's info, and the engine will do the rest.

 ## License
 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).